Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 - Setting objects as navigation meshes.
 - Deleting nodes that are not used in the game engine (like specific lights used for modelling).

-To simplify this workflow, Godot offers several suffixes that can be added to the names of the objects in your 3D modelling software.
-When imported, Godot will detect suffixes in object names and will perform actions automatically.
+To simplify this workflow, Pandemonium offers several suffixes that can be added to the names of the objects in your 3D modelling software.
+When imported, Pandemonium will detect suffixes in object names and will perform actions automatically.

 Note: